+FAILED COURSES

-FAILED COURSES.
-Generally, a student who fails a course will be required to make up the credit at summer school or via online course.
-Pending the situation, some courses may not be repeated at Mount Notre Dame.
-Make-up credit is coordinated through the school counselor and the Assistant Principal for Academic Development.
+Generally, a student who fails a course will be required to make up the credit at summer school or via an online course.
+Makeup credit is coordinated through the school counselor and the Assistant Principal for Academic Development.